BlueCross BlueShield of Tennessee Medical Policy Manual

 ADDITIONAL INFORMATION

-Brief description of examples of second-generation endometrial ablation procedures:
+Brief descriptions & examples of endometrial ablation procedures:

-Hot Saline: (e.g., the Hydro-Therm-Ablator [HTA] system).
-Involves the use of hot saline to destroy the uterine lining.
+Hot Saline: (e.g., the Hydro-Therm-Ablator [HTA] system, Genesys HTA™ System).
+This method involves the use of hot saline to destroy the uterine lining.
 This device is a closed loop system designed to ablate the endometrial lining of the uterus by recirculating heated saline within the uterus.
 This is not a "blind" procedure but uses hysteroscopy so that the surgeon can view the uterus.

 SOURCES